-- Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - Differentiating and personalising our teaching, for example, giving longer processing times, preteaching of key vocabulary, reading instructions aloud, etc.
+- Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, ipads specific apps to support teaching and learning e.g. Speechy, coloured overlays, visual timetables, larger font, etc. - Making reasonable adjustments in the classroom to support learning, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud/visual cues, using apps to support dictation and converting to text etc.